pygos/build/docs/build.md

 * `strip_files` takes a list of files as argument and runs the cross toolchain strip program on those that are valid ELF binaries.
 If a directory is encountered, the function recursively processes the sub directory.
 Usually you don't need to use this.
-The `mk.sh` script uses this function to after the deploy step to process the `bin` and `lib` directories.
+The `mk.sh` script uses this function after the deploy step to process the `bin` and `lib` directories.
+* `unfuck_libtool` may have to be used before running `make install` on packages that build shared libraries with libtool.
+GNU libtool is an utter piece of garbage from hell.
+This function removes the global `/lib` search path from the `*.la` files, so libtool doesn't crap itself during its stupid relink phase, trying to link against libraries from the host system, after already successfully cross compiling the libraries.
 * `verson_find_greatest` can be used in `check_update` to find the largest version number from a list.
 The list of version numbers is read from stdin.
   Version numbers can have up to four dot separated numbers or characters.
 * `run_configure` can be used to run `autoconf` generated `configure` scripts with all the required options set for cross compilation.
-Extra options can be to the options passed to `configure`.
+Extra options can be added to the options passed to `configure`.

 ## Configuration Files